 We want to encourage individual members of the Church family to see themselves as active supporters of missionaries and to involve themselves through prayer, communication and other practical means.
 To enable this we have a Mission Group who:

 - promote communication with the church family as widely as possible

 - play a part in developing and maintaining support for present and future missionary work

 Sarah works with OMF in Asia.
 OMF International is a Christian mission that serves the church and brings the gospel to some 12 countries in East Asia and has a pioneering ministry in others.
 We provide Christians with opportunities to share the love of Christ with East Asians worldwide.
-We also support Tim Jenkins, Area Mobiliser for this organisation.
+We also support Tim Jenkins, in Cambridge, an Area Mobiliser for this organisation.